TwintailTeam/ttl-wiki/docs/faq.md

 ### Does TTL modify game files?

-TTL primarily works as a launcher and mod manager.
-It may interact with game files for mod installation but is designed to avoid interfering with sensitive anti-cheat systems.
+TTL primarily works as a launcher.
+It never touches game files.

 ## Technical Questions